Skip to content

 • Course Topics

-This section discusses important issues that help tax practitioners comply with their ethical obligations.
+Ethics.
+This chapter discusses important issues that help tax practitioners comply with their ethical obligations.
 Topics include the following:

 • Ten case studies that illustrate real-life ethical scenarios